forax/java-guide/guide/chapter10-string_formatting.md

 ### Concatenation with +
-Just do a '+' between the different values, this code is heavily optimized and will allow only one String
+Just do a '+' between the different values, this code is heavily optimized and will allocate only one String
 ```java
 System.out.println(bob.name() + ", " + ana.name() + ", " + jul.name());
 ```